Morning. I flick open the kitchen window slats to see a rogue snowstorm.

 “…checking on my rental, taking care of some legal stuff, hanging out with girlfriends and spending some time with my sons,” I explain.

-I am at my friend Sabine’s for dinner.
-She’s asked a couple other friends over to join us, Megan and Heather, in a gather-up-all-friends-for-one-dinner kind of way, perfect for my short visit.
+At my friend Sabine’s for dinner, she’s asked a couple other friends over to join us, Megan and Heather, in a gather-up-all-friends-for-one-dinner kind of way, perfect for my short visit.

-Sabine and I have been friends forever.
-Two nerdy geeks, entering puberty three years after everyone else on the planet, each with divorced parents and trying to unobtrusively dog-paddle high school amongst a sea of cool kids with two-parent families, we’d found each other in the first few weeks of grade 9.
+Sabine and I have been friends forever, or at least since grade 9.
+Two nerdy geeks, entering puberty three years after everyone else on the planet, each with divorced parents and trying to unobtrusively dog-paddle high school amongst a sea of cool kids with two-parent families.
+We’d found each other in the first few weeks.
 Friendship was inevitable.

-Over a dinner of salmon and salad, we catch up on life, filling in the blanks of what is too complex or difficult to write in emails.
-Aren’t there always that mix of happy, sad and worrisome, and all the other thoughts we carry within us as woman, sisters, mothers, and for some, lovers, that we cannot share with anyone but each other?
+Over almon and salad, we catch up on life, filling in the blanks of what is too complex or difficult to write in emails, that mix of happy, sad and worrisome, and all the other thoughts we carry within us as woman, sisters, mothers that we cannot share with anyone but each other?

 Such things tumble out on comfy couches, with or without glasses of wine, and they lead to the strangest, most intimate of places.